 Consulting services: Expert Witness, Appraisal, R&D, Training etc.

-Apart from some training, most of Dr Don’s work is contract research, expert witness & dispute work and assisting pest management businesses.
+Dr Don’s work is mostly contract research, Field Biologist pest audits. expert witness & dispute work, training and assisting pest management businesses.
 Fees are competitive and retainers are available.
-(Click on the topic links in this paragraph or scroll down to browse.)
+Click on the topic links in this paragraph or scroll down to browse and there is a contact form at the end.

-Commercial operations and premises often have pest problems.
-The pests may be constantly arriving, seasonal breeders or occur as event-based outbreaks.
-While field biologist audit of food production and handling operations comprise the bulk of this pest work, transport, logistics, hospitals, aged care and educational institutions are commonly assisted.
+Commercial operations and business premises often have pest problems.
+These pests may be constant annoyances, seasonal arrivals or event-based outbreaks.
+We do a lot of audits of food production and handling operations (Field Biologist appraisals) but others such as transport, logistics, hospitals, aged care and educational institutions are commonly assisted.

-For the business, services include, risk assessment, pest identification, site survey, management plans, quality audits, training materials, integrated pest management (IPM) planning, in-house staff induction & training and assessment of pest management services and options.
-We will also review service provisions and contracts, assist with proposal evaluations ans the drafting of specifications.
+Jobs cover a huge range of pests, issues and customer needs.
+Business services include, risk assessment, pest identification, site survey, management plans, quality audits, training materials, integrated pest management (IPM) planning, in-house staff induction & training and assessment of pest management services and options.
+We will also review service provisions and contracts, assist with proposal evaluations and the drafting of specifications.
+Pest risk management companies are increasingly being assisted in the development of their corporate documentation and policies.

 Formal training in the Australian pest management competencies is provided through Melbourne Polytechnic.
 Enrolments to suit specific needs are possible for